-- 1. Dr. Alexander was initially licensed to practice medicine in the State of Maryland on December 1, 1997, and at all times relevant to the charges in this case, Dr. Alexander has held a license to practice medicine in the State of Maryland. - 2.
-On September 3, 2014, Dr. Alexander was charged with a 16 count indictment for conspiracy to distribute and dispense oxycodone and alprazolam and distribution and dispensing of oxycodone and alprazolam. - 3.
-On May 27, 2015, the grand jury returned a superseding indictment, which charged Dr. Alexander with one count for conspiracy to distribute and dispense oxycodone and alprazolam and 25 counts for distribution and dispensing of oxycodone and alprazolam.
+- 1. Dr. Alexander was initially licensed to practice medicine in the State of Maryland on December 1, 1997. - 2.
+On September 3, 2014, Dr. Alexander was charged with a 16-count indictment for conspiracy to distribute and dispense oxycodone and alprazolam and distribution and dispensing of oxycodone and alprazolam.

-- 4. The United States Attorney's Office for the District of Maryland offered Dr. Alexander a plea agreement, wherein Dr. Alexander would agree to plead guilty to Count One in the superseding indictment, which charged him with conspiracy to distribute and dispense oxycodone and alprazolam, and agree to a stipulated statement of facts. - 5.
+- 3. On May 27, 2015, the grand jury returned a superseding indictment, which charged Dr. Alexander with one count for conspiracy to distribute and dispense oxycodone and alprazolam and 25 counts for distribution and dispensing of oxycodone and alprazolam. - 4.
+The United States Attorney's Office for the District of Maryland offered Dr. Alexander a plea agreement, wherein Dr. Alexander would agree to plead guilty to Count One in the superseding indictment, which charged him with conspiracy to distribute and dispense oxycodone and alprazolam, and agree to a stipulated statement of facts. - 5.
 Dr. Alexander and his attorney agreed to the terms of the plea agreement and agreed that the government would have been able to prove the statement of facts, attached to the plea agreement as attachment A, had the case gone to trial.
-The statement of facts was, as follows:
+The statement of facts is as follows: